documenso/documenso/README.md

 ## I'm not receiving any emails when using the developer quickstart

-When using the developer quickstart an [Inbucket](https://inbucket.org/) server will be spun up in a docker container that will store all outgoing email locally for you to view.
+When using the development (quickstart) an [Inbucket](https://inbucket.org/) server will be spun up in a docker container that will store all outgoing email locally for you to view.

 The Web UI can be found at http://localhost:9000 while the SMTP port will be on localhost:2500.